Dynamics of stochastic integrate-and-fire networks: Joint probability density functional

 \section{Joint probability density functional}

-We will construct the joint probability density of the membrane potentials and spike trains using the response variable path integral formalism~\cite{martin_statistical_1973, dominicis_techniques_1976, janssen_lagrangean_1976, jensen_functional_1981}, reviewed in~\cite{chow_path_2015, hertz_path_2016, helias_statistical_2020}.
+We will construct the joint probability density of the membrane voltages and spike trains using the response variable path integral formalism~\cite{martin_statistical_1973, dominicis_techniques_1976, janssen_lagrangean_1976, jensen_functional_1981}, reviewed in~\cite{chow_path_2015, hertz_path_2016, helias_statistical_2020}.
 We will use boldface lowercase variables for vectors and boldface capital letters for matrices/operators.
-Given the membrane potentials $v_{it}$, we will require that the spikes generated in the network are conditionally conditionally independent across neurons $i$ and time points $t$.
-The joint probability density of the membrane potentials $\bm{v}$ and the spikes $\bm{n}$, conditioned on the stochastic spike generation, is
+Given the membrane voltages $v_{it}$, we will require that the spikes generated in the network are conditionally independent across neurons $i$ and time points $t$.
+Here we take the model to be already non-dimensionalized, so that time is measured in units of the membrane time constant $\tau$ and the voltage resets to 0 after a spike.
+The joint probability density of the membrane voltages $\bm{v}$ and the spikes $d\bm{n}$, conditioned on the stochastic spike generation, is \begin{widetext}